Platform-OS/platformos-documentation/pages/reference/authorization-policy/index.md

 If the content of the policy evaluates to anything other than `true`, policy is considered violated and the system will not proceed with executing action (like submitting a form or render a page).

-Violation means server will either:

-* if `redirect_to` key is present, redirect to page set for this key using status code of `302 Moved`
-* return empty page with status `403 Forbidden`

 ## Adding a policy

 To add an authorization policy, create a file in `authorization_policies/` directory, for example `only_allowed_by_johns.liquid`.
 You are allowed to use all liquid features and GraphQL in your authorization policy.